 I do know if there is a problem they talk about it, but if not, no communication whatsoever.
 But, there is a weekly sheet of the lesson plans for the week posted which is nice to know.

-connor's preschool doesn't send anything home, but every day at pickup there is a sheet taped next to the door that says what the days theme was, if they had outside or indoor recess, what they ate at snack, what song they sang, and what project they did. they never give any kid specific feed back unless you ask (or unless your kid had an issue--like last year when connor refused to keep his shoes on in class and wasn't allowed out for recessbiggrin)
+connor's preschool doesn't send anything home, but every day at pickup there is a sheet taped next to the door that says what the days theme was, if they had outside or indoor recess, what they ate at snack, what song they sang, and what project they did. they never give any kid specific feed back unless you ask (or unless your kid had an issue--like last year when connor refused to keep his shoes on in class and wasn't allowed out for recess)

 i knew i was spoiled last year. i guess i just wasn't ready to go from full throttle to nothing.